DaveGamble/cJSON/README.md

 # Enjoy cJSON!

 - Dave Gamble (original author)
-- Max Bruckner (current maintainer)
+- Max Bruckner and Alan Wang (current maintainer)
 - and the other [cJSON contributors](CONTRIBUTORS.md)